Benefits of Lean Six Sigma Online Training and Classroom Training – Blended Learning

 Those of you old enough to remember, think about the time when we had perfectly good working land lines and phones available on every street corner.
 They served their purpose well and there wasn’t a need to have more phones available, so where did the idea of a phone that was mobile come from?
 When it was first introduced, it seemed absurd because we could not ever imagine the need for one, however look at how the small device you hold in your hand has drastically changed the way we communicate.

-In the training and certification space, we regularly engage with experienced Continuous Improvement Practioners that have been in the business for 15-20 years.
+In the Lean Six Sigma training and certification space, we regularly engage with experienced Operational Excellence Practioners that have been in the business for 15-20 years.
 Back then they acquired their skills in the classroom which led their success in the workplace.
 Often these people resist any other form of learning except for classroom training because their experience has dictated how it should be done.
 The challenge comes when trying to introduce a different model of training because that is not the way they learned it, therefore it wouldn’t be good for anyone else.